How to Convert PLC into Public Limited Company by Kanakkupillai

 Enhanced Reputation

 The firm’s reputation would improve if it converted from a private limited to a public limited corporation.
-Shares of a public limited corporation may be listed on a public stock exchange.
-Listing the shares on a public stock exchange would automatically improve the company’s reputation.
+Shares of a public limited corporation may be listed on a public stock exchange, which would automatically improve the Company’s reputation.

 A public company may accept deposits following section 76 of the 2013 Companies Act.

-The requirements for converting a private limited to a public company
+The requirements for converting a private limited company to a public company

 A person may be chosen to serve as a director and a shareholder.